ocyunn/ocyunn.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Testing.

 I am a final-year PhD candidate @ Cambridge (Engineering Department), currently wrapping up my internship @ Apple Research (Cambridge).
-In my internship, I implemented and prototyped novel algorithms for exposure control in consumer cameras.
+In my internship, I implemented and prototyped novel algorithms for computational photography using deep learning.

-During my PhD, I developed advanced optical imaging techniques and novel algorithmic and low-level vision pipelines for high-speed scientific imaging (up to 200,000 fps) of hydrogen flames in aero-engines.
+During the course of my PhD, my time was split between development of advanced optical imaging and specotroscopic techniques (1/3), and novel algorithmic and low-level vision pipelines (2/3) for high-speed scientific imaging (up to 200,000 fps) of reacting flows at both atmospheric and extreme high-pressure conditions.